haseeb-heaven/LibreViewApp/README.md

 - Real-time CGM data access

 Note: This is a community-driven, unofficial implementation and is not affiliated with Abbott Diabetes Care, Inc.

+## Contributing

+1. Fork the repository
+2. Create your feature branch from `develop`: `git checkout -b feature/your-feature-name`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin feature/your-feature-name`
+5. Submit a pull request to the `develop` branch

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Changelog